 At one time there were more than 120 individual clubs with 500 members.
-Its focus was on self-help activism as advocated by Booker T. Washington in order to upgrade the social, economic, and political status of African Americans.
-Although the State Federation began to decline in the 1970s, several African American women's clubs still exist in Tacoma and Seattle.
+The focus was on self-help activism as advocated by Booker T. Washington in order to upgrade the social, economic, and political status of African Americans.
+Although the state federation began to decline in the 1970s, several African American women's clubs still exist in Tacoma and Seattle.

 In 1918, Asberry formed the Allen Red Cross where friends loaned sewing machines and made hospital garments.
 She was also a member of the Progressive Mothers' Club of Tacoma and the Tacoma Inter-Racial Council.

-Dr. Nettie Asberry died in 1968 at the age of 103.
-The following year, Mayor A. L. Rasmussen proclaimed May 11, 1969, as Dr. Nettie Asberry Day in Tacoma.
+Asberry died in 1968 at the age of 103.
+The following year, Mayor A. L. Rasmussen proclaimed May 11, 1969, as Nettie Asberry Day in Tacoma.